-You can also add it to upcoming builds of an existing application:
+You can also specify the latest production release of this buildpack for upcoming builds of an existing application:

 Runtime options include:

 If you need to install dependencies stored in private repositories, but you don't want to hardcode passwords in the code, you can use the following approach.